-- 1. Know the species learn the natural history by observing behaviors of grizzly bears in the wild (videos) - 2.
-Using the behaviors observed in the videos, create an ethogram and observe and record behaviors of Reid Park Zoo's grizzly bears. - 3.
-Determine which behaviors the bears do more often and which behaviors you would like to promote. - 4.
+- 1. Know the species learn the natural history by observing behaviors of elephants in the wild (videos). - 2.
+Using the behaviors observed in the videos, create an ethogram and observe and record behaviors of Reid Park Zoo's elephants. - 3.
+Determine which behaviors the elephants do more often and which behaviors you would like to promote. - 4.
 Plan what items are needed to encourage the desired behaviors. - 5.
-Design an enrichment item to encourage the bears to do the desired behaviors.
+Design an enrichment item to encourage the elephants to do the desired behaviors.